Important general information

 General biology, general chemistry, organic chemistry, physics, human anatomy, human physiology, microbiology and biochemistry are required science prerequisites for admission to the VCU Pharm.D. program.

-Students must also complete English composition, calculus, statistics and speech as non-science prerequisites for the VCU Pharm.D. program.
+Students must also complete English composition, calculus and statistics as non-science prerequisites for the VCU Pharm.D. program.

-VCU’s School of Pharmacy also requires the completion of elective credits that can be taken as part of the general education and major requirements in the selected degree program.
 Due to the importance of a strong biomedical science foundation for success in the Pharm.D. program, some or all of these courses are highly recommended: genetics, molecular biology, immunology and cell biology.
-Any of these four courses will count toward elective credit.
 Other highly recommended elective choices are computer science, economics, business, history, foreign languages, philosophy, political science and sociology.

 The following prerequisite courses must be completed prior to admission for students entering in the fall semester.
 Advanced Placement tests of the College Board and/or International Baccalaureate courses will not be accepted for science prerequisites other than physics, although higher-level courses in the same subject area may be substituted (e.g., physical chemistry for general chemistry).
-AP/IB credit in physics, calculus, statistics, English and general elective courses will be accepted with a minimum score of 3 for AP or 4 for IB.
+AP/IB credit in physics, calculus and statistics courses will be accepted with a minimum score of 3 for AP or 4 for IB.

 Prerequisites for VCU’s Pharm.D. program